 Our short-term goal hase been to reduce the carbon footprint of our own industrial production by 25 percent by 2025 compared to 2016 levels.

 This target was already reached in 2020, when emissions were 27% lower than in 2016.
 The reduction was due to the increased use of renewable energy sources, such as solar energy, and bio-based fuels in heat production

 Atria Group’s carbon footprint has been measured since 2016*.
-In 2019, Atria Group’s carbon dioxide emissions decreased by 2.5 per cent from the 2018 level.
 We managed to lower our carbon dioxide emissions with fuel choices and by increasing the efficiency of our energy consumption.
 We report the Group’s carbon footprint every year in our Corporate Responsibility Report.